dali-lab/dali-challenges/README.md

 ### Dev II Details

 Build an app or website using a technology of your choice.
 Keep in mind that many DALI projects are iOS/ReactNative or web.
-You should parse the JSON data http://mappy.dali.dartmouth.edu/members.json in your app and display at least some of it.
+You should parse the JSON data http://mappy.dali.dartmouth.edu/members.json in your app and display at least some of it. *If you get https access errors use [this URL](https://raw.githubusercontent.com/dali-lab/mappy/gh-pages/members.json) instead.*

 Your deliverables:
 * Functional app/website